 Significantly, a person holding a state-issued permit allowing the person to acquire or possess firearms (e.g., a concealed weapons permit) is not required to undergo a background check if the permit was issued: (1) within the previous five years in the state in which the transfer is to take place; and (2) after an authorized government official has conducted a background investigation to verify that possession of a firearm would not be unlawful.25 Permits issued after November 30, 1998 qualify as exempt only if the approval process included a NICS check.26

 This exemption threatens public safety because it allows a prohibited person to acquire a firearm when the person falls into a prohibited category after issuance of the state permit and the state has not immediately revoked the permit.
 Under the federal exemption, no background check is required and the seller would have no way to learn that the prospective purchaser is prohibited from possessing firearms.
-For more information about this exemption, see our summary on Background Checks Procedure.
+For more information about this exemption, see our summary on Background Check Procedures.

 Summary of State Law

 Every state—as well as the District of Columbia—allows the carrying of concealed weapons in some form.
 Thirty-eight states generally require a state-issued permit in order to carry concealed weapons in public (CCW permit).
-The remaining twelve (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, North Dakota, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
-(However, eleven of these twelve states still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).
+The remaining 12 (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, North Dakota, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
+(However, 11 of these 12 states still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).

 Of the 38 states that generally require a CCW permit in order to carry concealed weapons in public, eight states and the District of Columbia have “may issue” laws, which grant the issuing authority wide discretion to deny a CCW permit to an applicant if, for example, the authority believes the applicant lacks good character or lacks a good reason for carrying a weapon in public.
 Fifteen “shall issue” states provide the issuing authority a limited amount of discretion, and 15 “shall issue” states provide no discretion to the issuing authority.